kamil-1929/Project_Robotic_Pets_Navigation_Systems/README.md

 3. **Cost Calculation**: The total cost function `f(n) = g(n) + h(n)` combines the cost to reach the current node `g(n)` and the heuristic estimate `h(n)`.
 4. **Pathfinding**: The algorithm explores nodes based on the lowest total cost, updating the path until the goal is reached.

-### Genetic Algorithm Implementation
-The Genetic Algorithm (GA) is used to refine the initial path found by the A* algorithm.
-GA is an evolutionary algorithm that mimics the process of natural selection.

-**Approach:**
-1. **Population Initialization**: A population of potential solutions (paths) is generated based on the initial path from A*.
-2. **Fitness Function**: Each path is evaluated based on the number of collisions with obstacles and the path length.
-3. **Selection**: The best-performing paths are selected for reproduction.
-4. **Crossover**: Selected paths are combined to create offspring with potentially better performance.
-5. **Mutation**: Small random changes are introduced to offspring paths to maintain diversity.
-6. **Evolution**: The process iterates for multiple generations to improve path efficiency and obstacle avoidance.

 ### Reinforcement Learning Implementation
 Reinforcement Learning (RL) is employed to dynamically adapt the refined path to handle changes in the environment, especially dynamic obstacles.